GiselleFT/NetBlim/README.md

-# Netflix-and-Chill
+# NetBlim
-A database like Netflix have
+A database like Netflix has
 ### Requirements:
 ####E-R -> Draw.io
 ####DBMS -> MySQL